 This is the average time that an innovation takes to complete the full process, not counting the time it spent in the idea backlog.
 If you were to include the time in the idea backlog the total time to complete the full process would be referred to as ‘lead time’.
 The cycle time is an important metric and should be carefully monitored because it is the leading indicator of the speed of innovations through the process.
 Reducing this speed will free up resources and allow more innovations to be realized with the given resources and budget.

 Throughput is the average number of innovations that can be handled in the process per time period.
-Throughput is first measurable after a number of innovations has completed the entire process and shows the average number of innovations that are completed (embedded or stopped) per month.
-This indicator is important because it shows the productivity of the innovation process and can be measured against the resources spent on direct support of the process, such as the time spent by Innovation Coaches and the CIB.
+Throughput is first measurable after a number of innovations have completed the entire process and shows the average number of innovations that are completed (embedded or stopped) per month.
+This indicator is important because it shows the productivity of the innovation process and can be measured against the resources spent on the direct support of the process, such as the time spent by Innovation Coaches and the CIB.

 - Work in progress